launchscout/live_state/live_state_intro.md

 * You don't always want everything server-side rendered
   * GoogleMaps, Leaflet
 * What's the right level of abstraction when you don't?
-* Is there a better way than Hooks?
+* Is there a better way than Hooks or Alpine.js?
+* What's the right level of abstraction?
 ---
-# Web Components
+# Web Components!
-* They are just HTML elements
+* They are just (custom) HTML elements
 * LiveView already renders HTML
 * Seems like a fit
+---
+# Brief aside on Web Components
+* Don't be scared!
+* All the browsers support them
+* Github, IBM, Microsoft, Apple all ship em
 ---
 # How to avoid client-side complexity
 * Dumb components